👥 216 job seekers have signed up so far.

 Open it in your favourite AI assistant for a summary, key takeaways or follow-up questions.

-I didn't have a relevant degree, and I won't pretend the search was easy.
-I'd come to Germany as an international worker hoping to break into tech, with a self-taught frontend skill set and a portfolio I'd built through online courses and personal projects.
-From the outside it probably looked like a long shot.
-From the inside it felt like one too.
+It felt like a long shot.
 The rejections piled up fast.
 We're talking hundreds.
 Some were automated no-replies, some were polite one-liners, and a few were detailed enough to sting.
 Every time a promising application went cold, I had to talk myself out of reading too much into it.
 What kept things moving was persistence and casting a wide net through the right channels.
 I was active on LinkedIn, Xing, and Germany's Make-it-in-Germany program, which exists specifically to help international workers find their way through the local job market.
 LinkedIn was where I got the most traction.
 I tightened up my profile, started connecting with recruiters directly, and put my portfolio links front and center.
 I tried to treat each rejection as a data point, not a verdict.
 If my HTML and CSS projects weren't getting attention, I pushed harder on JavaScript.
 If a cover letter wasn't landing, I rewrote it.
-Slow, unglamorous
+Slow, unglamorous work, but methodical.
+Eventually I got through to a company willing to look past the unconventional background.
+The interview process had four rounds, covering everything

 Get more from GotAJob